 Reading: The student can read with ease virtually all forms of the written language, including abstract, structurally or linguistically complex texts such as manuals, specialized articles and literary works.

 Spoken Interaction: The student can take part effortlessly in any conversation or discussion and have a good familiarity with idiomatic expressions and colloquialisms.
-He can express himself fluently and convey finer shades of meaning precisely.
-If he does have a problem he can backtrack and restructure around the difficulty so smoothly that other people are hardly aware of it.
+She can express herself fluently and convey finer shades of meaning precisely.
+If she does have a problem she can backtrack and restructure around the difficulty so smoothly that other people are hardly aware of it.

 Spoken Production: The student can present a clear, smooth-flowing description or argument in a style appropriate to the context and with an effective logical structure which helps the recipient to notice and remember significant points.